Chart Color Schemes

 Infrastructure

-Tatton has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Tatton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Five projects have been identified by AreaSearch as potentially impacting the area: Southern Growth Area; Lake Albert Plan of Management 2025-2035; Riverina Intermodal Freight and Logistics (RiFL) Hub; Rowan Village.
+Five projects identified by AreaSearch are expected to impact the area significantly: Southern Growth Area, Lake Albert Plan of Management 2025-2035, Riverina Intermodal Freight and Logistics (RiFL) Hub, Rowan Village.

 Professional plan users can use the search below to filter and access additional projects.